tobbelobb/hangprinter/README.md

       * 4 x Mechaduino PCB
       * More than 20 jumper wires (if Mechaduinos)
       * 5V->3V3 level converter for i2c usage (if Mechaduinos)
+    * Tmc2130SilentStepStick addon
+      * A few more jumper wires